Date: 3 April 2015.

 space, and I am a nut for putting things away.
 I did not want to hide

 my Happy Easter bunny potholder so needed a solution.

 For the most part I live without

 media influences.
-I simply do not know about stuff advertised on
+I do not know about stuff advertised on

-television because I haven't owned one since 1993.
-One day I'll tell
+television because I have not owned one since 1993.
+One day I will

 Those of you with cable TV

 probably know all about Command products.
-I didn't, until recently.
+I did not until recently.

 Part of the fun of shopping is

 actually looking at products and reading the blurbs on the packages.